Ireland Pilgrimage | May 2018

 - 3 nights hotel accommodation in Dublin, Herbert Park Hotel or similar

-- Private luxury air-conditioned coach throughout the itinerary
+- Private luxury air-conditioned bus throughout the itinerary

 - Full services of English speaking guide assistance throughout the pilgrimage